Kadeen121/Greenhouse-Gases/README.md

 * Expore the countries GDP per capita  incomparison to their total emissions to see the correlation.
 * Explore the sectors that contribute to the production of GHG by countries.
 * Explore the effects of Agriculture of certain products has on GHG.
-* Create a model that will  attempt to predict how much of certain agricultural products can be produced to have lessen the GHG emission.
+* Create a model that will  attempt to predict how much of certain agricultural products can be produced to have lessen the GHG ruminantsemission.
 * Use appropirate, clear visualzation to tell the data strory.
 * Use both Python  and SQL to do data cleaning and mart creation.